Shaaali/identity-apps/docs/guides/applications/spa/spa-configure-general.md

 ```
 <br>

-### Validate JWT based on JWKS
+### Validate ID token based on JWKS

-The JSON Web Key Set (JWKS) endpoint is a read-only endpoint that returns the Asgardeo's public key set in the JWKS format.
-This contains the signing key(s) that the Relying Party (RP) uses to validate signatures from Asgardeo.
+In order to validate the signature on the obtained ID token, you need the public key of Asgardeo.
+Asgardeo exposes the public key information through the standard JWKS endpoint.

+By using a signature validation library, you can validate the signature of the ID token using the JWKS endpoint.

 _JWKS endpoint_